Avoid These Two ACT English Grammar Mistakes

 Thus, the correct sentence looks like this:

-One of the pencils is blue.
+One of the binders is red.

 So you have to use a little more logic and identify the subject with your brain, not just your ears.